May 05, 2023

 - WebPageTest.
 This open-source tool provides a detailed performance summary and supports multi-location testing.
 However, WebPageTest’s user interface may be too complicated for beginners.
 It’s a freemium tool with premium plans starting at $15/month.

-After analyzing and optimizing, regularly monitor your website to ensure it performs consistently over time.
+After optimizing, regularly monitor your website to ensure it performs consistently over time.
 Monitoring also helps anticipate potential issues, allowing you to fix them as soon as possible.

 There are two types of web performance monitoring – real user and synthetic monitoring.